The Day You Leave For Vacation

 to ensure that everything that needs doing has been done.
 It's also a great reminder when you return, of what needs to be undone.

-Before vacation tips to get you gone, out the door and off to vacation-land for a sabbatical from real life.
+Just before vacation these tips will get you gone, out the door and off to vacation-land for a sabbatical from real life.

 Things To Do on the Day You Leave For Vacation